 How many people work at Black Swan and what are the different departments that make up the company?

-Approximately 10 people are employed on a full-time/part-time basis.
+Approximately 20 people are employed on a full-time/part-time basis.
 We employ casual staff as we need them, usually in Production.
-The Company is made up of Artistic Director, General Manager, Administration, Accounts, Production, Wardrobe, Marketing, Sponsorship, Fundraising and Education.
+The Company is made up of Artistic Director, Executive Director, Administration, Accounts, Production, Wardrobe, Marketing, Partnerships, Philanthropy and Education.

 Can I have access to the scripts of plays that you are presenting?

 There are copyright issues regarding scripts if it is an unpublished script - we will be able to provide you with the agent's details for the playwright.
 However, if it is a published script then you will be able to purchase it from text and book suppliers (or online).

 Does Black Swan have an ensemble of actors?